rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 The dataset is sourced from [IEEE-CIS Fraud Detection competition](https://www.kaggle.com/c/ieee-fraud-detection/overview) Kaggle competition.
 It consists of transactional and identity data, with various features and a binary target variable (isFraud).

-## Data Preprocessing
-**To prepare the data for modeling, several preprocessing steps are performed:**

-Loading the data: The identity and transaction data are loaded from CSV files using pandas.
-Merging the datasets: The identity and transaction datasets are merged on the TransactionID column using a left join to ensure that all transaction data is retained.
-Handling missing values: Columns with more than 40% missing values are dropped from the dataset.
-For the remaining columns, missing values are imputed with the mean of each column.
-Handling infinity values: Infinity values are replaced with NaN.
-Filling NaN values: NaN values are filled with the mean of each column.
-Storing cleaned data: The cleaned data is saved to a SQLite database for easier access and retrieval during model training and evaluation.

-## Dataset Description
 The data is broken into two files **`identity.csv`** and **`transaction.csv`**, each having separate files for train and test data which are merged on the `TransactionID` column.
 Not all transactions have corresponding identity information.
 The identity data includes information about the user, such as device type, browser, and IP address.
 The transaction data contains details about each transaction, including the transaction amount, product code, and card information.

 #### The datasets are too large to load into Github.